-Follow the steps below to make sure the increases are implemented by 6 April 2019.
-You should allow plenty of time to put in place these increases.
+Follow the steps below to make sure the increases are implemented from 6 April 2019.

 1. Work out which increases apply to you.